The Best SBA Lenders: Your Essential Guide

 What SBA Loans does the lender provide?

 The first question is to determine which SBA package you need.
 SBA 7(a) loans can cover most business expenses, but other specialty loans might better suit your project.
-Also, a business line of credit might work better than a term loan if you need help covering cash flow during seasonal or down periods.
+Additionally, a business line of credit may be a better option than a term loan if you need assistance covering cash flow during seasonal or slow periods.
+Some lenders offer multiple SBA-backed loans, while others focus on only one or two.

 Where does the lender provide services?